lingo-mit/website/blog/world_models/index.md

 <p class="aside">Until the age of about six I ate all of my meals off of a placemat that looked
 just like this. <br> [Image credit: NASA.] </p>

-This image is a model of the solar system: specifically, a member of the class of very simple models we call **maps**.
+This image is a  member of the class of very simple models we call **maps**.
 It takes a massive, complicated, dynamic collection of bodies, and hides most of the information about their current state, and all of the information about how this state changes over time.
 (Is